 - Traveling Snake Oil Salesman: Friendly Floyd.

-- Trojan Horse: Yoshi's pizza wagon opens to reveals Peach and Floyd, standing among a mountain of bombs.
+- Trojan Horse: Yoshi's pizza wagon opens to reveals Toadstool and Floyd, standing among a mountain of bombs.

 - Villain Song: Bowser, after sound-testing the mic in his hand (and getting a gong bang from his kids), begins freestyle rapping.

 - Wedding Smashers: Mario, and then Luigi and the Yoshis, do this to Bowser at the end.
-This also applies to Peach's nightmare.
+This also applies to Toadstool's nightmare.

 - Also Luigi mentions after it's all over he was starting to like wearing Toadstool's dress.
 He also ends up in a nurse outfit later.

-- Your Princess Is in Another Castle: After the Koopalings' tower is (accidentally) blown up, the heroes celebrate their victory and they head off into the sunset... and it's only two pages into Chapter 8 of 12.
-Suddenly, the credits freeze (they are fake), the sunset clears, and everyone realizes that they're still stuck in the Koopa Kingdom.
+- Your Princess Is in Another Castle: After Wendy's tower is (accidentally) blown up, the heroes celebrate their victory and they head off into the sunset... and it's only two pages into Episode 8 of 12.
+Suddenly, the credits freeze (they are fake), the sunset clears, and everyone realizes that they're still stuck away from the Mushroom Kingdom.
 As Mario soon points out, the return trip won't be simple.